Allegro MicroSystems, Inc. (ALGM) Dips More Than Broader Markets: What You Should Know

 Investors will be hoping for strength from Allegro MicroSystems, Inc. as it approaches its next earnings release.
-The company is expected to report EPS of $0.37, up 54.17% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $275 million, up 26.29% from the prior-year quarter.
+On that day, Allegro MicroSystems, Inc. is projected to report earnings of $0.37 per share, which would represent year-over-year growth of 54.17%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $275 million, up 26.29% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.40 per share and revenue of $1.03 billion, which would represent changes of +9.38% and +9.28%, respectively, from the prior year.
+ALGM's full-year Zacks Consensus Estimates are calling for earnings of $1.40 per share and revenue of $1.03 billion.
+These results would represent year-over-year changes of +9.38% and +9.28%, respectively.

 Any recent changes to analyst estimates for Allegro MicroSystems, Inc. should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Allegro MicroSystems, Inc. currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Allegro MicroSystems, Inc. is currently a Zacks Rank #1 (Strong Buy).

-Digging into valuation, Allegro MicroSystems, Inc. currently has a Forward P/E ratio of 29.93.
-This valuation marks a premium compared to its industry's average Forward P/E of 25.9.
+Looking at its valuation, Allegro MicroSystems, Inc. is holding a Forward P/E ratio of 30.53.
+Its industry sports an average Forward P/E of 27.47, so we one might conclude that Allegro MicroSystems, Inc. is trading at a premium comparatively.

 You can find more information on all of these metrics, and much more, on Zacks.com.